zieka/commit-cop/README.md

 ### requireCommitBreakingChangeColon - `boolean`

 -   Set to true to require BREAKING CHANGE found in the any commit message to be followed by a colon `:`

+### requireJira - `boolean`

+-   Set to true to require a jira ticket be prepended to the commit message in the ALPHACAPS-number format: "WORD-1234 - "
+    -   ✅ - "DEV-111 - feat(scope): subject"
+    -   ✅ - "DEV-4234 - feat: subject"

 ## License